googleworkspace/google-chat-samples/python/productivity_tracker/readme.md

 ### Commands

 - `start`:  Start a working session.
-- *example:  `submitted time reports` *:  During a working session, say anything to log work.
+- *example*:  `submitted time reports`:  During a working session, say anything to log work.
 - `stop`:  End a working session and get a report.

 # How to Install and Deploy to [Google App Engine Flex](https://cloud.google.com/appengine/)